 August – November

 June – November

-You’ll devote the first six months of your education to laying the foundation of knowledge for your coaching practice.
+You’ll devote approximately six months of your education to laying the foundation of knowledge for your coaching practice.

 But unlike other text-heavy programs, where you drink from a firehose of information and then promptly forget all of it, we designed this program so you can digest it and put it into practice right away.